School Uniforms and Accessories

 - Optional swim trunks (age 6-18)

-In order to provide an element of choice for grades 11 and 12, and differentiate them from the remainder of the school, the uniform consists of a white polo shirt with the school logo on it and any smart, plain black trousers/skirt/ shorts (i.e. no cargo pants, sweatpants, tracksuits, inappropriately low trousers etc).
+- The uniform for grades 11 and 12 consists of a white polo shirt with the school logo and smart, plain black trousers/skirt/shorts (no cargo pants, sweatpants, tracksuits, or inappropriately low trousers).
 All items should be hemmed.

-- The expectations of our host country Thailand, which is a relatively conservative Asian culture.
+- Skirt and shorts length should be in line with the expectations of our host country, Thailand, which follows a relatively conservative Asian culture.

 As a guide your choice of skirt / shorts should: